oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

     ![Create bucket](./images/create-bucket.png "Create bucket")

-3. Name it by following the name convention: **"ocw23-OCI-bucket-XXX"** where "XXX" is your student number.
+3. Name it by following the name convention:
+* **"ocw23-OCI-bucket-XXX"** where "XXX" is your student number.

 Select the option **Encrypt using customer-managed keys**.
 Once you select that option, new fields to be filled will appear.
+* Select the Vault you created in lab 1 called "ocw23-OCI-Vault-XXX" where "XXX" is your student number.
-Select the previously created Vault and the encryption keys that you stored in this Vault.
+* Select the encryption key that you created in Thales CTM, called "ocw23-AES-256-XXX" where "XXX" is your student number.

 Then click **Create**.

     ![Bucket info](./images/bucket-info.png "Bucket info")